Skip to additional navigation Skip to content

 • Rushcliffe Borough Council, who will be using the neighbourhood plan to determine planning applications in Tollerton.

-Huntsman Green from Cotgrave Road looking NW
+Huntsman Green from Cotgrave Road looking north-west

 Background and context